Malaysia My Second Home Program

-“Here’s your better option: Apply for the government-sponsored initiative called the Malaysia My Second Home Programme, or MM2H.
+“Here’s your better option: Apply for the government-sponsored initiative called the Malaysia My Second Home Program, or MM2H.
 About 12,000 foreign residents are already participating and enjoying the benefits.

 “Unlike in many Asian countries, Malaysia’s MM2H program is available to foreigners of all ages.
 It gives you a multiple-entry visa good for up to 10 years, allows your spouse, children, and parents to reside in Malaysia along with you, and, under certain conditions, even allows you to hold part-time employment or to have a business in the country.